-5. Select the files and folders that you want to recover, and then click Next.

-- 6. Select a destination on your computer to where you want to recover selected files/folders.
+- 6. Select the files and folders that you want to recover, and then click Next. - 7.
+Select a destination on your computer to where you want to recover selected files/folders.
 You can recover data to its original location or choose a new one, if necessary.
-To choose a new location, click the Browse button. - When you choose a new location, the selected items will be recovered by default without recovering the original, absolute path.
-You may also wish to recover the items with their entire folder hierarchy.
-In this case select the Keep the original folder structure check box. - 7.
+To choose a new location, click the Browse button. - 8.
 When needed, set the options for the recovery process (recovery process priority, file-level security settings, etc.).
-To set the options, click Recovery options.
-The options you set here will be applied only to the current recovery operation. - 8.
-To start the recovery process, click the Recover now button. - You can stop the recovery by clicking Cancel.
+To set the options, click Options.
+The options you set here will be applied only to the current recovery operation. - To start the recovery process, click the Recover now button.
+You can stop the recovery by clicking Cancel.
 Please keep in mind that the aborted recovery may still cause changes in the destination folder.

-Recovering files in File Explorer
+Recovering files in Windows Explorer

-To recover files and folders directly from File Explorer:
+To recover files and folders directly from Windows Explorer: